-Table 191 TDD Synchronization Status values and meanings for PTP-SYNC
+Table 176 TDD Synchronization Status values and meanings for PTP-SYNC

-Value Meaning Inactive TDD Synchronization has been administratively disabled.
-This value is not displayed in the System Status page, but can be determined from the SNMP MIB.
-TDD Synchronization Status is always in the Inactive state at a TDD Slave unit.
-Cluster Timing Master The ODU has been configured as a Cluster Master with an internal reference, and is communicating correctly with the PTP SYNC unit.
-Initialising The wireless link is down, and the master ODU is attempting to synchronize the TDD frame structure with an external 1 pps reference.
+Value Meaning Initialising The wireless link is down, and the master ODU is attempting to synchronize the TDD frame structure with an external 1 pps reference.
 Synchronization proceeds more rapidly in this state than in the Acquiring Lock state, because the TDD master does not need to consider the ability of the TDD slave to track changes in frame timing.
 PTP-SYNC Not Connected The ODU is not able to communicate with the PTP SYNC unit.
 Locked The master ODU has locked the TDD frame structure to the 1 pps reference received at the input of the PTP-SYNC unit.
 The ODU may be a Cluster Master or a Cluster Slave.
 The ODU is transmitting.
 Holdover (No GPS Sync In) The 1 pps reference has been lost at the input to the PTP-SYNC unit, and the ODU in a free running state.
 The ODU is transmitting.
 If the reference input is not restored, the Holdover state will terminate automatically after a period set by TDD Holdover Duration.

-Value Meaning Holdover The ODU is a Cluster Slave and the 1 pps reference has been lost at the input to an upstream PTP-SYNC unit.
+Holdover The ODU is a Cluster Slave and the 1 pps reference has been lost at the input to an upstream PTP-SYNC unit.
 The ODU is locked to an upstream ODU that is in the Holdover (No GPS Sync In) state.
 The ODU is transmitting.
 If the reference input is not restored at the upstream PTP-SYNC unit, the Holdover state will terminate automatically after a period set by TDD Holdover Duration.
 Not Synchronized (No GPS Sync In) The 1 pps reference has been lost at the input to the PTP-SYNC unit and the holdover period has expired.
 If the ODU is configured for TDD Holdover Mode = Best Effort then the ODU will be transmitting, otherwise it will be muted.
 Not Synchronized The ODU is a Cluster Slave and the 1 pps reference has been lost at the input to an upstream PTP-SYNC unit.
 The holdover period has expired.
 If the ODU is configured for TDD Holdover Mode = Best Effort then the ODU will be transmitting, otherwise it will be muted.
 Acquiring Lock The wireless link is up and the master ODU is attempting to synchronize the TDD frame structure with an external 1 pps reference.
 Frame timing changes at the TDD master are constrained to allow for tracking by the TDD slave.
 This state is not allowed when TDD Holdover Mode = Strict.